Antoine Semenyo: International career

-Born in England, Semenyo is of Ghanaian descent.
+Semenyo has said that his family were passionate supporters of the Ghana national team.
+He remembers watching Ghana’s 2010 World Cup quarter-final defeat, which he says left a lasting impression.

-He was called up to the Ghana national team on 26 May 2022 and made his debut for the Black Stars in a 3–0 2023 Africa Cup of Nations qualification win over Madagascar on 1 June.
+Semenyo was called up to the Ghana national team on 26 May 2022 and made his debut for the Black Stars in a 3–0 2023 Africa Cup of Nations qualification win over Madagascar on 1 June.

 On 14 November 2022, Semenyo was included in Ghana's 26-man squad for the 2022 World Cup in Qatar.
 He scored his first international goal in the team's final warm-up match for the tournament, a 2–0 win over Switzerland on 17 November.
 At the tournament finals, he made two substitute appearances in the group matches against Portugal and Uruguay.

 Semenyo's first competitive goal for Ghana came in the sixth minute of stoppage time in an Africa Cup of Nations qualifier against Angola on 23 March 2023, giving the Black Stars a 1–0 win.

 In January 2024, he was named in Ghana's squad for the 2023 Africa Cup of Nations.
-He started all three group matches as the tournament as Ghana were eliminated with two draws and a loss.
+He started all three group matches at the tournament as Ghana were eliminated with two draws and a loss.

+On 2 June 2026, Semenyo was named by Ghana's coach Carlos Queiroz in his list of 26 players in order to compete in the 2026 FIFA World Cup.

 Personal life

+Semenyo was born in England and is of Ghanaian descent.
 Semenyo's father, Larry, is a former footballer, having played as a midfielder for Okwawu United in the Ghana Premier League.
 Antoine also holds French citizenship from his mother.

-Antoine's younger brother Jai Semenyo is also a professional footballer.
-He last played for National League side Eastleigh.
+Semenyo's younger brother Jai is also a professional footballer, currently at Championnat National 1 side FC Lorient B.

-On 18 November 2025 Semenyo proposed to his long-time girlfriend, Jordeenn Buckley.
+On 18 November 2025, Semenyo proposed to his long-time girlfriend, Jordeen Buckley.

+Semenyo is a Christian.
+He has said, “God is my inspiration.
+[He] is the only person I fear.”